viethoangtranduong/News-summarization-webapp/README.md

 - (Xlite version) The ```xlite_capstone``` is the smaller version, with all the functionalities except the Bert summarization models (HuggingFace + Bert-extractive).
 - The ```Demo capstone``` is the Jupyter notebooks demoing every functions and its output for the web app.

-The current deploying model on the website is the Xlite version (```xlite_capstone```) version to maintain the efficient cost.
+The current deploying model on the website is the Xlite version (```xlite_capstone```) to maintain the efficient cost.
 The code structures are listed within each folder.

 The embeddings and the hgf models can be found [here](https://drive.google.com/drive/folders/1ifPOnWqUXv2f5NR8nHgdAdUwFQVr-DiO?usp=sharing).